If you are serious about pursuing YOU University Coach Training, please read all of the following carefully.

 It also requires work to be done online in the YOU University class which is on this site.

 Starting in the fourth or fifth month of training, a coach trainee will begin to learn how to attract clients and can begin working with them immediately.
-You do not have to decide to be a coach, to attend YOU University.
+You do not have to decide to be a coach, to attend YOU University or you can be a coach and not want to participate the way it is laid out in #7.

 6. What is the cost?

 YOU University Coach training is $150/month and is an opportunity to grow a real business (see #6).
-If you just want to go through YOU University and NOT become a coach, the cost is $150/month for 12 months or $1,800.
+If you just want to go through YOU University and NOT become a coach, the cost is to be worked out with you and the coach with whom you choose to work.

 7. You mention that there is a great income opportunity.
 How does that work?
 (This only applies to those who are on the coach training path.)